FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-1.md

 [JGit-Flow](https://bitbucket.org/atlassian/jgit-flow/wiki/Home) [maven plugin](https://mvnrepository.com/artifact/external.atlassian.jgitflow/jgitflow-maven-plugin) is a Java implementation of GitFlow, and like Jira, it was published by Atlassian.
 It designs for releasing a maven-based project and includes many other useful features.

-jGit-flow provides the following git-flow basic functionality:
+'jGit-flow' provides the following git-flow basic functionality:

 * [jgitflow:feature-start](https://bitbucket.org/atlassian/jgit-flow/wiki/goals/feature-start) Starts a feature branch